-The Office of Emergency Communications (OEC) helps supports the emergency response community through the development of policy guidance.
-The Policy and Planning Branch provides guidance on emergency communications grant programs, develops and supports the implementation of the National Emergency Communications Plan, and develops policy strategies and policy recommendations for the use of new communication technology by emergency responders.
-The branch also conducts assessments of the national security and emergency preparedness communications capabilities of Federal, State, local, and tribal public safety agencies.
+The Office of Emergency Communications (OEC) supports the advancement of interoperable communications and the adoption of broadband technologies through the development and implementation of strategic planning and national policy and issuance of stakeholder guidance.
+OEC develops guidance on emergency communications grant programs, oversees the development and implementation of the National Emergency Communications Plan (NECP), establishes criteria for Statewide Communications Interoperability Plans (SCIPs), and develops policy strategies and policy recommendations for the use of land mobile radio (LMR), broadband and other emergency communications technologies by the public safety community.
+OEC also conducts assessments of the national security and emergency preparedness communications capabilities of Federal, state, local, tribal, and territorial public safety agencies.

-Emergency Communications Grants
+Emergency Communications Grants Policies and Programs

 - Interoperable Emergency Communications Grant Program